-Teaching people about certain things or words that have different meaning can sometimes have this.
-Genre Savvy teachers may say "Okay, get your laughs out now".
+- Teaching people about certain things or words that have different meaning can sometimes have this.
+Teachers may say "Okay, get your laughs out now".

 "I heard lately of a worn and sorely tried American student who used to fly to a certain German word for relief when he could bear up under his aggravations no longer — the only word whose sound was sweet and precious to his ear and healing to his lacerated spirit.
 This was the word Damit.
 It was only the sound that helped him, not the meaning; and so, at last, when he learned that the emphasis was not on the first syllable, his only stay and support was gone, and he faded away and died."